ecphp/php-intro/src/functions-user-defined.md

 }
 ```

-### Note
+---

-- Functions do not need to be defined before being used.
+Functions do not need to be defined before being used.